dylank06/surfs_up/README.md

 ### Created Flask App

-Create five routes for our flask app: Welcome, Precipitation, Stations, Monthly Temperature, and Statistics.
+Created five routes for our flask app: Welcome, Precipitation, Stations, Monthly Temperature, and Statistics.

 ### Determined the Summary Statistics for the Month of June